 Ozone is a tiny town located in the state of Arkansas.
 With a population of 92 people and just one neighborhood, Ozone is the 335th largest community in Arkansas.

-Ozone is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ozone is generally considered to be a blue-collar town.
+0.00% of the Ozone workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ozone is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Ozone who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Ozone is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Ozone doesn't have a public transportation system that people use for their commute.

 In terms of college education, Ozone ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.